 If you would like to know what file permissions suit you best, contact our 24/7 support team!
 They’ll be happy to help you not only set permissions, but also find the right permissions for your files.

-For More Security Tips
+For More 2023 Security Suggestions:

 For more security tips, Jaime recommended that you check out our Care and Feeding of Your Website webinar.
 You can watch a replay of this webinar here: Care and Feeding of Your Website Webinar.